 Life In Your New Home

-Current mortgage payments range from $350.00-$565.00 monthly, depending on household income and the cost to build the house.
+Current mortgage payments range from $350.00-$565.00 monthly, depending on household income and the cost of construction.
 As each family’s income and household size will differ from other home buyers, so will their monthly payments differ, even for the same size house.
 Mortgage payments include an escrow for real estate taxes and hazard insurance.

-It is important that all Habitat homebuyers make payments on time and in full, as these monthly payments help to fund new construction and home renovation for future families.
+Your monthly mortgage payments help to fund new construction and home renovation for future families.

 |“Now I can pay for something that I know that will be for my kids to have that they can say, ‘Look what Mom did for us.’
 My kids are so excited and they are looking forward to having a chance to make a garden and plant flowers and to have enough space to run and play and enjoy life.
 I am very thankful.”|